-The influx of people moving to Idaho in recent years has been astonishing but understandable.
-Idaho is an incredible place to live with some of the friendliest communities.
-The Boise metro area has become one of the fastest-growing areas in the United States.
+The Boise, Idaho metro area, known as the Treasure Valley, has become one of the fastest-growing areas in the United States.
 While many of the people moving to Idaho seem to primarily come from California, people throughout the U.S. are finding Boise to be their ideal place to live.

 Idaho has been a top choice for many moving away from their home state in recent years, especially since the pandemic.
 A whopping 194% more people moved to Idaho than out of the state between March and August 2020!

-Well, if you're one of the many out-of-state newcomers that have decided to make a move to Boise, you probably already know because it's the same reasons you've chosen to move:
+If you're one of the many out-of-state newcomers that have decided to make the move, you probably already know the top reasons why incoming folks choose Boise:

 - Idaho provides many outdoor recreation opportunities

 - The Boise community and culture is one that promotes work-life balance

 - With considerably less traffic than in most big cities, a short commute allows for more time spent with friends and family

 To put it simply, Boise is seen as a breath of fresh air.